 Drink More Water

 Drinking plenty of water helps maintain fluid balance and supports bodily functions.
-It also increases urination (makes you pee more) which helps eliminate excess water from the body, and minimize some of th e water weight gain.
+It also increases urination (makes you pee more) which helps eliminate excess water from the body, and minimize water retention and some of the water weight gain.

 Reduce Salt